jaijacobk/aurora_pg_rds_infra/README.md

 #### This will create the following
 1. A custom KMS Key for the database encryption and for the secret manager encryption
 2. Two secret manager entries.
-One for the root user 'pgadmin' and another user called 'lambdauser' for the applications
+One for the root user 'pgadmin' and another user called 'theuser' for the applications
-3. A security group called 'LambdaSecurityGroupHttps' for the Lambdas to manage 443 traffic
+3. A security group called 'LambdaSecurityGroup' for the Lambdas to manage 443 traffic

 ### Step2 (Build the stack-iam in both regions)